s4ke/Master-Thesis/src/md/021-functionalprogramming.md

 ~~~~

 Here, `list2` is not required in both branches of the `if` statement.
-Thanks to laziness it is therefore only evaluated upon a successful if-check.
+Thanks to laziness, it is therefore only evaluated upon a successful if-check.
-While such a behaviour is obviously possible in non-lazy languages
+While such a behaviour is obviously possible in non-lazy languages,
 the elegance of the above definition is apparent.
 We can define as many variables in the same clear way without having
 unnecessary computations or code dealing with conditional computation